Six Baby Safety Myths Debunked

 The Truth:

 The concept that infants can breathe better or are much less likely to choke when dozing on their tummies is unfounded.
-Their herbal reflexes allow them to clear their airlines even whilst on their backs.
+Their herbal reflexes allow them to clear their airways even whilst on their backs.
 So, for a safer sleep, recollect: back is excellent!

 Myth 2: All Baby Gear is Safe for Use

-With an ever-expanding marketplace for baby equipment, from cribs to vehicle seats, it’s smooth to assume that the whole thing on the cabinets is secure.
+With an ever-expanding marketplace for baby equipment, from cribs to vehicle seats, it’s easy to assume that the whole thing on the cabinets is secure.
 However, this isn't always the case.
 Some products may be risky if misused or no longer meet safety requirements.

 The Truth: